 \subsection{Autoregressive Image Generation}

-There are various works~\cite{yu2022parti,wang2024emu3,yu2024rar,chang2023muse,sun2024LlamaGen,tian2024nspvar,kumbong2025hmar,chang2025maskgit,wang2025tokenbridge,fan2025fluid,tang2025hart} that have developed autoregressive methods for image generation with different sampling approaches.
-In the following, we focus on the common approach of decoding discrete tokens from a latent space, that is, on approaches that rely on vector-quantized variational autoencoders (VQ-VAE) for mapping images to a sequence of tokens and vice versa.
+There are various works~\cite{yu2022parti,wang2024emu3,yu2024rar,chang2023muse,sun2024LlamaGen,tian2024nspvar,kumbong2025hmar,chang2022maskgit,wang2025tokenbridge,fan2025fluid,tang2025hart} that have developed autoregressive methods for image generation with different sampling approaches.
+In the following, we focus on common approaches of decoding discrete tokens from a latent space, that is, on approaches that rely on vector-quantized variational autoencoders (VQ-VAE) for mapping an image to a sequence of tokens.